Connect to Work

 Who is it for?

-Adults (aged 18+) who face barriers to employment, including health conditions, caring responsibilities, housing insecurity or other life circumstances.
+Young people aged 16 – 17 (who are in receipt of UC*) and adults (aged 18+) who face barriers to employment, including health conditions, caring responsibilities, housing insecurity or other life circumstances.

 A key ambition of Connect to Work is to build inclusive, person-centred employment pathways that integrate health, skills and social support services.